PP Woven Bags & Raffia Recycling Line

 Representative operating observations (anonymized).
 Results depend on feedstock and configuration.

-Printed cement sacks with heavy sand load: hot wash enabled and higher friction-wash intensity reduced abrasive carryover into drying and improved flake cleanliness.
+Printed cement sacks with heavy sand load: hot wash and higher friction-wash intensity reduced abrasive carryover into drying and improved flake cleanliness.

 Raffia tape/yarn scrap with light organics: controlled granulation improved rinse efficiency and stabilized downstream feeding for extrusion preparation.